 Sad were our people for the coming of the maid, On whose account the hero fell in dread affray.
 After the mighty had fallen On ocean's strand, O deed of woe !
 The daughter of the King of the wave-surrounded land Remained for a year in the land of Fingal.
-We buried, by the side of the water-fall, The man of might and of prowess ; And we placed on the point of each finger A ring of gold, in honour of the King.
+We burled, by the slde of the water-fall, The man of might and of prowess ; And we placed on the point of each finger A ring of gold, in honour of the King.

-Maepherson introduces another version of Fainasollis, by way of episode, in the third Book of Fingal.
-There the lady is killed by a shaft from the bow of her pursuer, and Fingal himself avenges her death by slaying the ferocious Borbar, as Maepherson calls Myro.
-The following is a literal translation of the concluding part of the Gaelie poem adopted by that translatior :--
+Macpherson introduces another version of Fainasollis, by way of episode, in the third Book of Fingal.
+There the lady is killed by a shaft from the bow of her pursuer, and Fingal himself avenges her death by slaying the ferocious Borbar, as Macpherson calls Myro.
+The following is a literal translation of the concluding part of the Gaelic poem adopted by that translator :--

-He (Myro) rushed on in his fury; He hailed neither Fingal or his people; The unerring arrow flew from his hand, And the maiden fell.
+He (Myro) rushed on ln hls fury; He hailed neither Fingal or his people; The unerring arrow flew from his hand, And the malden fell.
 The strife of mighty feats Bore down the King of Sora's son.
 O tale of wee!
-On the green mount was dug his tomb of stone, And over against it is the stone of the maid.
+On the green mount was dug his tomb of stone, And over against 1: 1s the stone of the maid.

-Which Maepherson renders thus :---
+Which Macpherson renders thus :--

 "The maid stood trembling by my side.
 He drew the bow: she fell.
 'Unerring is thy hand,' I said, 'but feeble was the foe!'
 We fought, nor weak was the strife of death: he sunk beneath my sword.
-We laid them in two tombs of stone; the unhappy children of youth i"
+We laid them in two tombs of stone; the unhappy children of youth !"